If in the "Frames" option, use the buttons at left to move

 closes because many sellers will remove the scan as soon as the auction

-- Make sure there is a Return Policy stated in the
+Return Policy stated in the

 description.
 Never bid on an item which states in the description "No